 - TO SUPPORT directors and employees to take decisions that are in line with this policy and to encourage them to seek clarification and guidance in cases of doubt

 - TO INVESTIGATE any reports of suspected violations of law, policies and internal control procedures and subject any non-compliance to appropriate sanctions

 Modern Slavery Transparency Statement

 Our latest Modern Slavery Transparency Statement can be found here.

 INEOS Ltd’s UK Tax Strategy

-INEOS regards publication of this tax strategy as fulfilling its obligations under Schedule 19 of the Finance Act 2016 to publish its UK Group Tax Strategy in the current financial year.
+INEOS regards publication of this tax strategy as fulfilling its obligations under Schedule 19 of the Finance Act 2016 to publish its UK Group Tax Strategy in the year to 31 December 2023.